tiepdhm/Billing_software/README.md

 <a name="authentication"></a>

 ### Authentication & Security System
-- Secure login/logout with JWT
+- Secure login/logout with JWT using Spring Security
 - Role-based access control (Admin/User)

 <a name="category"></a>